moberwasserlechner/capacitor-filesharer/README.md

 ## BYTEOWLS Software & Consulting

 This plugin is powered by BYTEOWLS Software & Consulting and was build for [Team Conductor](https://team-conductor.com/en/) - Next generation club management platform.

+### Commerical support or consulting

+We create plugins for apps we build and share them as it is with the community.

+I you have a feature request or need a release breaking with our normal release cycle (time problem again) you have the possiblity to sponsor the development and get your requests done asap.

+See the wiki page for how to get a offer and a price for your custom development request.